 Green Business is a voluntary program that gives recognition to businesses that are working to reduce waste, recycle and otherwise conduct business in an environmentally conscious manner.
-Public Health maintains a list of local Green Businesses.
 They often display the Green Business logo in their windows.

 Why should my business get certified as a Green Business?

 - Saving energy, water and raw materials saves you money.
-Sending less trash to the Transfer Station saves y money.
+Sending less trash to the Transfer Station saves you money.

 - Developing a positive, proactive relationship with compliance inspectors can help you avoid liability, fines and other sanctions.